jeffh/Fox/docs/source/tutorial.rst

 about the API:

 - What API calls are valid to make at any particular time?
-- What assertions should be made before or after any API call?
+- What assertions should be after any API call?

 This is done by describing a `state machine`_.
 In basic terms, a state machine is two parts: state and transitions.